roylee0704/react-flexbox-grid/README.md

 }
 ```

-If you have another loader which affects `flexboxgrid`, exclude it from that loader:
+If you have another loader which affects `flexboxgrid`, exclude it from that loader.
+In this case, also using `postcss` loader:

 ```js
 {